globallyunique/beyond-data-mesh/beyond-data-mesh.md

 In this example we didn't generate raw dbt configurations.
 Instead we used a the dbt vault extension [AutomateDV](https://automate-dv.com/)[^dbt-vault] to simplify the implementation.
 Such a tool can be considered yet another generic technical DSL layer on top of dbt.
 A DSL was needed here because even using this extension was too technical.
 Using the extension took too much effort to use and test even for a dbt expert.Our modelers barely understood dbt but their language matched the new DSL.

-### Clinical Trial Data Mapping and Transformation
+### Clinical Trial Data Mapping and Transformation Example

 There are SMEs who's job is to load and convert clinical trial data from arbitrary input formats to an industry standard format.
 They need to do custom versions of this for every clinical trial project and then deal with a series of changes.
 We implemented a language to express the mappings and transformations where SQL was only used in very special cases.
 An example of the kinds of high-level domain specific instructions are those for processing data from laboratory tests which converts multiple laboratory values in a horizontal data layout, pivots it to be vertical as required by the standard and automatically deals with standard conversion tables and normal range checking.
 While you may not understand the details of this, describing how to do this is a central part of the ubiquitous language of clinical trail data.
 It typically requires detailed specifications that are then implemented as custom ETL or complex SQL.
 We implemented a single instruction, e.g.,